-Course prefixes for the humanities distribution require-
+Course prefixes for the humanities distribution requirement:

 - 1. APH (College of Architecture and Environmental Design) - 2.
-ARS, DAH, MHL, MUS, THE (College of Fine Arts) - 3.
-CSH (Chicana and Chicano Studies) - 4.
-ENG (Department of English; any literature course, including ENG 200 and 218) - 5.
-CHI, FLA, FRE, GER, GRK, HEB, IDN, ITA.
-JPN, LAT, POR, RUS, SPA, THA (Department of Languages and Literatures: FLA 150 or any literature or "civilization" course at the 300 level or above) - 6.
-HUM (Interdisciplinary Humanities Program) - 7.
-PHI, HPS (Department of Philosophy) - 8.
-REL (Department of Religious Studies) - B. Natural sciences and mathematics (14 semester hours) - 1.
-Part A (eight semester hours).
-Two courses (either lecture courses with included laboratories or lecture courses with appropriate accompanying laboratories) to be taken in the Departments of Biology, Chemistry and Biochemistry, Geography (GPH 111 and 212 if taken with 214), Geology, Microbiology, Physics and Astronomy, or Plant Biology.
-Laboratories need to meet for at least 30 hours per semester.
-See departmental listings.
+ARS, DAH, MHL, MUS, THE (College of Fine Arts-only courses teaching the history of the discipline) - 3.
+AFH (African American Studies Program) - 4.
+CSH (Chicana and Chicano Studies) - 5.
+ENG (Department of English; any literature course, including ENG 200 and 218) - 6.
+CHI, FLA, FRE, GER, GRK, HEB, ITA, JPN, LAT, POR, RUS, SPA, (Department of Languages and Literatures: FLA 150 or any literature or "civilization" course at the 300 level or above) - 7.
+HUM (Interdisciplinary Humanities Program) - 8.
+PHI, HPS (Department of Philosophy) - 9.
+REL (Department of Religious Studies) - 10.
+WSH (Women's Studies Program) - 11.
+One course may be selected from the larger set of General Studies course listings in humanities (HU).
+(See "General Studies," page 87.)